Thursday, September 2, 2010

 Exploring Our Understanding of the Resurrected Life

 The “our” in the title refers to two themes in this article: the Church's understanding and our own personal comprehension.
-As the Church meditates on the Word of God, Jesus Christ, and develops a deeper understanding of the mysteries, we in turn listen to this deveoloped doctrine and deepen our spiritual life.
+As the Church meditates on the Word of God, Jesus Christ, and develops a deeper understanding of the mysteries, we in turn listen to this developed doctrine and deepen our spiritual life.

 Christology and Eschatology

 Early Christians were instinctively moved by faith to reject opinions about Christ that belittled or impinged his true humanity or divinity.
 A similar theological situation in my opinion may exist today concerning our Christian belief in the nature of the resurrected life.
 We know that the people of God under the Old Testament grew in their understanding of life after death – from a vague image of a shadow in Sheol (hell) to the resurrection of the flesh.
 This later understanding is especially made clear in the scene of Jesus with Martha and Mary at the raising of Lazarus.
 We also see from St. Paul's letters to his churches that people were caught up in imagining what the resurrected life would be like.
+We Christians have continued to meditate on this life.
+The struggle is between exaggerating either the physical or spiritual condition of the resurrected ones.

 Yet, today, while there is a great body of Sacred Tradition and Scripture concerning the resurrection, most Christians must rely on the creedal formulae “I believe in...the resurrection of the body and life everlasting.”
 (Apostle's) and “I look for the resurrection of the dead, and the life of the world to come.”
 (Nicene).
 Again, in my personal opinion the Church would benefit today from a definitive expression on the true physical condition of the resurrected body and the true dominion of the resurrected soul.
 Real human flesh under the power of a real human soul in heavenly union with God.
 Aside from this Catholic development I also think our personal spiritual progress is indicated by our idea of the “life of the world to come”.